10 Insider Tips to Know Before You Go to Universal’s Volcano Bay

 The new water theme park is the perfect way to cool off with over 30 experiences including 18 water attractions such as winding and action rivers, two children play areas, an aqua coaster unlike any other, and plenty of pools and sandy beaches.
 And you can’t forget delicious food and refreshing beverages.

 Since this may be your first time visiting Volcano Bay, you may be looking for some tips and tricks to experiencing the park.
 Look no further – here are 10 ways to maximize your visit.

-1. Hop or Skip to Volcano Bay by Staying On-Site
+1. Hop or Skip to Volcano Bay by Staying at a Universal Hotel

-By staying at one of Universal Orlando’s five on-site hotels, you can get to Volcano Bay quicker!
-From Universal’s Cabana Bay Beach Resort you can walk right over on the walking path that takes you directly to the park entrance.
+By staying at one of our hotels, you can get to Volcano Bay quicker.
+From Universal’s Cabana Bay Beach Resort or Universal’s Aventura Hotel you can walk right over on the walking path that takes you directly to the park entrance.
 Hop aboard our complimentary shuttles from our four other hotels Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort and Loews Sapphire Falls Resort.
-An added bonus to staying on-site is Early Park Admission.
+An added bonus to staying with us is Early Park Admission.
 This gives you exclusive access to Volcano Bay one hour before the park opens to day guests.

 HINT: If you stay at Cabana Bay, try to grab a Volcano Side room at the new towers where you’ll get a beautiful view of the mighty Krakatau.